-Investments must be made in a registered qualified new business venture (QNBV).
+Investments must be made in a certified QNBV.

-Investments must be made on or after the date the QNBV was certified in the program.
+Investments must be made on or after the date the QNBV was certified to participate in the program in the eligible CY.

 Investments must be given at a risk of loss and in consideration for an equity interest of the QNBV.
 For the purposes of this definition, an investment is at risk of loss if its repayment depends entirely upon the success of the business operations of the qualified new business venture.

-$10,000 is the minimum amount an applicant must invest in any single QNBV to be eligible for a credit.
+$10,000 is the minimum amount an applicant must invest in any single QNBV to be used as the basis for a credit.

 $2,000,000 is the maximum amount an applicant may invest in a single QNBV to be used as the basis for a credit.

-Investments must remain in the QNBV for at least 3 years and attestation must be submitted on the first, second and third anniversary of investment.
+Investments must remain in the QNBV for a minimum of 3 years.
+Investors must attest their investment remains in the QNBV on the first, second and third anniversary of investment.
 Attestation forms will be accepted within 30 days prior to the anniversary of the investment.

-Tax credits cannot be sold or otherwise transferred to another person or entity.
+Tax credits cannot be sold or otherwise transferred.

 Only equity investments are eligible for tax credits.

-The Department may accept a Simple Agreement for Future Equity (SAFE agreement) as an eligible investment if the agreement has certain provisions that keep a SAFE investor in more or less the same position as a non-SAFE equity investor in terms of risk exposure.
-The SAFE must convert within three calendar years.
-An example of an approved a SAFE "Investor applications and forms."
+The Department may accept a Simple Agreement for Future Equity (SAFE agreement) as an eligible investment if the agreement has certain provisions that keep a SAFE investor in more or less the same position as a non-SAFE equity investor in terms of risk exposure and the SAFE must convert automatically and unconditionally within three years from the investment date.
+See examples of acceptable

-Investors must submit proof that funds were transferred to QNBV, documentation from the QNBV that investment was made (documentation states type of equity investment) and proof that funds were received by the QNBV.
-Department may request additional documentation as needed.
+Investors must submit proof that funds were transferred and received by the QNBV.
+Acceptable documentation may include front and back of cancelled check or incoming wire documentation from the QNBV.
+The Department may request additional documentation as needed.